AkilaRanjith/Molecular-Signatures-of-Resilience-to-Alzheimer-s-Disease-in-Neocortical-Layer-4-Neurons/README.md

-This repository contains the complete computational workflow for multi-modal brain analysis, covering:
+This repository contains a complete computational workflow for multi-modal brain omics data analysis, related to the manuscript cited below, covering:

 1. Preprocessing, quality control, and clustering of single-nucleus RNA-seq data